GHCdemo/Demo-WorkSheets/worksheet.markdown

-Release Pipeline for Microservices
+# Release Pipeline for Microservices

-Abstract
+In this interactive workshop, you will learn how to achieve faster release cycles for your microservices using CI/CD approach.
+You will create a release pipeline that is automated and highly reliable, so that the risks of deploying updates are minimized.
+You will utilize open source tools along with declarative pipeline and shared libraries provided by Jenkins.

-Setup Steps
+## Setup Steps

+**Step 1**:

-Get the environment from this link: https://assignworkspace.herokuapp.com/ Enter your email address and click on ‘Create Workspace’ You should see links similar to the ones shown below
+Get the workspace from this link: https://assignworkspace.herokuapp.com/
+  Enter your email address and click on ‘Create Workspace’ .
+You should see links similar to the ones shown below